grzegorzorwat/grzegorzorwat.github.io/_posts/2022-05-23-decorate-command-handlers.md

 }
 ```

-So in our case, when we invoke it, it gets all `ICommandHandlers' ServiceDescriptors` and then registers their parent `IRequestHandler` type with the factory, which returns that decorated `ICommandHandler`:
+When we call it, it retrieves the `ServiceDescriptors` of all `ICommandHandlers` and then registers their parent IRequestHandler types with the factory, which returns decorated `ICommandHandler` instead:

 ```c#
 services.RegisterGenericsAsItsParent(typeof(ICommandHandler<>),
     typeof(IRequestHandler<,>));
 ```

-And at the end, we can use the `AddMediatR` extension method to register `IRequestHandlers` that are not `ICommandHandlers` and the other of the dependencies required by MediatR:
+Finally, we can use the `AddMediatR` extension method to register `IRequestHandlers` that are not `ICommandHandlers` as well as the other dependencies required by MediatR:

 ```c#
 services.AddMediatR(typeof(ICommand));
 ```

-Now whenever MediatR requests `IRequestHandler` ASP.NET Core DI will return a decorated `ICommandHandler`.
+ASP.NET Core DI will now return a decorated `ICommandHandler` whenever MediatR requests `IRequestHandler`.

-### Alternative approach
-Another way to get MediatR to use decorated `ICommandHandler` would be to make it request `ICommandHandlers` from the container instead of `IRequestHandlers`.
+Another way to make MediatR use decorated `ICommandHandler` is to make it request `ICommandHandlers` from the container rather than `IRequestHandlers`.

-In order to do this, we have to register `ICommandHandlers` and decorate them like in the first approach:
+In order to do this, we have to register `ICommandHandlers` and decorate them similarly to the first approach:

 ```c#
 services.AddClosedGenericTypes(typeof(ICommand).Assembly,
     typeof(ICommandHandler<>), ServiceLifetime.Transient);